My Lover spoke,

 Art is relational - be it between art and artist, art and viewer, or viewer and artist.

 For me, I want to create beautiful space - an intimately personal composition activated with sensuous rhythms of intense color, palpable texture, and mixed media.
-My process, ignited by the question where one ends and the other begins, is visualized by passages of contrast with areas of vibrant energy living next to those resting quietly.
 A collaboration of intuition and discipline, imagery resonant of nature dissolves into expressionism, becoming as much about the paint, gesture, essence, and emotion.
 Painting makes me feel alive and is one way to pray.

 For you, there is nothing to understand in my paintings, only to see, feel, and experience with the senses.

 The painting invites us to just be, one with the other.”

 I grew up in Washington, a small eastern North Carolina town where Camellias bloom in winter, Cypress balls fall in summer, and the sun sets over the waters of its Pamlico River.